 There isn't a single first-day photo of me in the 13 years I was going to school.
 There are the milestone photos, communion, confirmation, that one of me holding a paper mache penguin I made, but none of my first day.

-So yes, there will be absolutely no photographic evidence that my son went to his first day of first class, but ah well, he'll survive.
+So yes, there will be absolutely no photographic evidence that my son went to his first day of fourth class but, ah well, he'll survive.
 I did.